dulnan/nuxt-multi-cache/docs/features/route-cache.md

 # Route Cache

-Cache pages and responses of custom server handlers.
+Caches pages and responses of custom server handlers.
 It does so by providing a helper via a composable that manages if a response should be cached.

 ## Configuration